 How To Seal The Raw Wood Without Making It Dark

-Sealing raw wood has been a challenge.
-All tops coat will change the look of the raw wood but I have found that white wax keeps it light and bright.
-And if your wood has undertones of orange-red or yellow, it will help tone it down.
-The raw wood was sealed with white wax.
-Clear wax was used to seal the black paint so as not to change the color but white wax would be beautiful over black paint too.
-It would simply give it a gray look.
+Sealing raw wood can be a challenge.
+All tops coats will change the look of the raw wood somewhat.
+But I have found that white wax keeps the raw wood, keeps it light, and gives more of a natural wood tone.
+And if your wood has undertones of orange-red or yellow, it will help tone those colors down.

 Until the next project… xo, Do